 Life is never adorable for orphans and vulnerable youth who languish in the streets of Zambia’s major towns and cities.
 It is a journey punctuated by neglect, alcohol and drug abuse, violence, harsh weather, and sometimes prostitution to make ends meet.
-The youth are deprived of their life-values and self-esteem.

 The youth are trained in carpentry and joinery, welding, shop keeping, construction and tailoring.
 They also learn agricultural production including gardening and animal husbandry.
 The youth are part of both production and marketing.